 After making these changes, you should be able to run games in fullscreen without any problems.
 If you use AMD graphics, you should be able to find similar options in Catalyst Control Center.

-Solution 6 – Use the Compatibility mode
+6. Use the Compatibility mode

-- Locate the problematic application, right click it and choose Properties from the menu.
+- Locate the problematic application, right-click it, and choose Properties from the menu.

 Compatibility mode is a useful feature that allows you to run old software on your PC, so feel free to try it out.

 If you’re having problems with fullscreen in your favorite games, you might be able to fix this issue simply by setting the font size to 100%.

 After doing that, you need to open Intel HD Control Panel application and make a few changes.
-When Intel HD Control Panel opens, navigate to Display section and set the Fit setting to Fullscreen.
-Now check Override application settings checkbox and save changes.
+When Intel HD Control Panel opens, navigate to the Display section and set the Fit setting to Fullscreen.

 If you’re using AMD or Nvidia graphics, be sure to check their Control Panel software to change the aforementioned settings.

-Solution 8 – Restore your Taskbar to the default position
+8. Restore your Taskbar to the default position

-- Press Windows Key + I to open the Settings app.
+- Press Windows Key + I keyboard shortcut to open the Settings app.

-- Now navigate to Personalization section.
+- Now navigate to the Personalization section.

 - From the menu on the left select Taskbar.
 Now in the right pane, enable Automatically hide the taskbar in desktop mode option.